vancoder/react-fundamentals/README.md

 ## Setup

 * Create a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) of
-the Alley for of the React Fundamentals repo into your personal github account.
+the Alley for of the React Fundamentals repo into your personal GitHub account.
 * After you've made sure to have the correct things (and versions) installed, you should be able to just run a few commands to get set up: